JohnstoneKats/SequencingDataAnalysis/RNA-seq/RNA-seqREADME.md

 ### Counting Reads

 The resulting bam files can then be used as input into subread's *featureCounts* function:
-*Unstranded option is generally used to imporve mapping rate, but this can be altered by changing -s 1*
+*The unstranded option is generally used to imporve mapping rate, but this can be altered by changing -s 1*

 ```
 module load subread